“True intelligence rests not in mastering any one dimension of our mind but in balancing how we use all three.”

 The 2D mind is the seat of our rational and analytical thinking capabilities—our intellect.
 It relies on data and tangible, measurable inputs to drive analysis and decisions.
 The 2D mind is responsible for much of our productivity and progress in the world.
 The 2D mind’s weakness is that it can lead to an over-reliance on data or analysis paralysis in solving complex challenges that require more creative and intuitive thinking.
 The 2D mind is also the seat of our ego, which tends to introduce judgment and binary (us vs. them) thinking into the mind.

 The 3D mind is the source of our intuition, insights, and innovative and creative potential.
 It leads us to discover our passion, purpose and meaning and fosters compassion, empathy and connection.
 When we are in the 3D state, we lose track of time, place and self and experience deep inner calm, serenity and joy (i.e. being in flow or in the zone).
 The 3D mind is the catalyst for lasting change and the secret power of true leaders, visionaries, artists, innovators and change agents.
 Most of us use the 3D mind much less than possible.

-One way to think about the three states of mind is through this simple analogy.
+One way to think about the three states of mind is with this simple analogy.
 Imagine you are visiting a new city:

 Being in the 1D mind is akin to driving a car through the city.
-You can move through it relatively quickly and do some basic sightseeing.
-Yet, what you learn is limited because you are confined to roads.
+It’s fast and efficient, yet what you learn is limited because you are confined to roads.

-Being in the 3D mind is akin to taking a helicopter ride over the city.
-You attain a bird’s eye view, see the landscape and vistas of its terrain and roads, and gain new insights that an on-the-ground view cannot reveal.
+Being in the 3D mind is akin to taking a helicopter ride.
+You gain a new perspective on the city, which an on-the-ground view cannot reveal.